Do you want to start a profitable small business in Kenya in 2021?

 - Timber Treating /Painting Equipment

-- Band Saw – used to split large pieces of timber to smaller piece.
+- Band Saw – used to split large pieces of timber into smaller pieces.

 - Lathe Machine – used to hold the timber as it’s spinned to make decorations.